 Investors participating in this offering will incur immediate and substantial dilution.
-After giving effect to the issuance and sale of 7,000,000 shares of our common stock in this offering, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of September 30, 2013 would have been approximately \$56.1 million, or approximately \$3.20 per share of common stock.
-This represents an immediate increase in the pro forma net tangible book value of \$2.58 per share to existing stockholders, and an immediate dilution in the pro forma net tangible book value of \$4.80 per share to investors purchasing shares of our common stock in this offering.
+After giving effect to the issuance and sale of shares of our common stock in this offering at an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of September 30, 2013 would have been approximately \$ million, or approximately \$ per share of common stock.
+This represents an immediate increase in the pro forma net tangible book value of \$ per share to existing stockholders, and an immediate dilution in the pro forma net tangible book value of \$ per share to investors purchasing shares of our common stock in this offering.
 The following table illustrates this per share dilution:

-Initial public offering price per share \$8.00 Actual net tangible book value per share as of September 30, 2013 \$ 5.21 Decrease per share attributable to conversion of convertible preferred stock (4.59) Pro forma net tangible book value per share before this offering 0.62 Increase in pro forma net tangible book value per share attributable to new investors participating in this offering 2.58 Pro forma as adjusted net tangible book value per share after this offering 3.20 Dilution per share to investors participating in this offering \$4.80
+Assumed initial public offering price per share \$ Actual net tangible book value per share as of September 30, 2013 \$ 5.21 Decrease per share attributable to conversion of convertible preferred stock (4.59) Pro forma net tangible book value per share before this offering 0.62 Increase in pro forma net tangible book value per share attributable to new investors participating in this offering Pro forma as adjusted net tangible book value per share after this offering Dilution per share to investors participating in this offering \$